-Welcome to the first half of 2017.
+Welcome to year 2018.
 The team at EssenceFX would like to thank all our readers for their continued patronage and support towards our reviews.

-First and foremost, we’d like to bring to your attention our now well-established 2016 outcome predictions by reiterating on certain previous statements made and questions thrown; our aim here at EssenceFX is to provide everyone with complete and unbiased news coverage and this is to show all our readers that we believe strongly in preserving a clear long term research direction.
-Therefore, reinforced again below are our key themes for 2016 (with main points highlighted in bold):
+First and foremost, we’d like to bring to your attention to our now well-established inaugural predictions by reiterating on certain statements made and questions thrown; our aim here at EssenceFX is to provide everyone with complete and unbiased news coverage and this is to show all our readers that we believe strongly in preserving a clear long-term research direction.
+Therefore, reinforced again below are our long-term key themes (with main points highlighted in bold):

-- “Conventional research and media, and now even regulated financial indicators often times tend to underplay or even hide the importance of certain key issues which will impact the economy.
-Whether this is done to preserve global political harmony, or to preserve the financial interest of certain large parties; this act of withholding or underplaying information is damaging on all retail trade positions”.
+- “Conventional research and media, and now even regulated financial indicators often times tend to underplay or even hide the importance of certain key issues which stand to impact the economy.
+Whether this is done to preserve global political harmony, or to preserve the financial interest of certain large parties; this act of withholding or underplaying information is damaging mainly towards retail trade positions”.

-- “Where has the money gone? ; Are we at war? ; Who’s allied with whom? ; Can prices keep on going up ahead of income? ; Who are the game changers? ; Will there be a single world currency? ; How manipulated are global asset prices? ; Why are alternative asset classes rallying? ; Why is stagflation no longer a myth? ; What’s driving privatization?”
+- “Where has the money gone / going? ; Are we in a financial war? ; Who’s allied with whom? ; Can prices keep on going up ahead of income? ; Who are the game changers? ; Will there be a single world currency? ; How manipulated are global asset prices? ; Why are alternative asset classes rallying? ; Why is stagflation no longer a myth? ; What’s driving privatization?”

-In reference to our 2016 research focus and questions thrown; moving along 2017, the research team here at EssenceFX would like to enlighten our readers on how these points have been revolutionized and show our readers how it would ultimately link towards our opined three main key economic / social themes for this year:
+In reference to our previous research focus and questions thrown; moving along 2018, the team here at EssenceFX would like to enlighten our readers on how these points have been revolutionized and elaborate further on how it would ultimately link towards our opined three main key economic / social themes for this year:

 - Elite governance through fund flows – “Elite Theory”.